conterra/mapapps-intro/README.md

 # mapapps-intro

-The bundle `driver` allows you to create a step-by-step introductory guide for a map.apps app.
+The bundle `dn_intro` allows you to create a step-by-step introductory guide for a map.apps app.
 It is based on the [driver.js](https://driverjs.com/) library.

 :heavy_exclamation_mark: desktop-only